 Bachelor of Science Education - Science Education

-This dual degree program prepares future educators to teach biology, chemistry, earth science and physics to students in sixth to 12th grades.
+This degree program prepares future educators to teach biology, chemistry, earth science or physics to students in sixth to 12th grades.
 Students take courses covering the sciences, education issues, learning and teaching.

 Bachelor of Science in Education - World Language Education

 Along with receiving a bachelor's degree, students receive initial teaching certification.
 They are prepared to teach pre-school to 12th grade in languages such as Spanish, French, Latin and German.

 Master of Arts in Teaching - Social Studies Education

 Students who already have a bachelor's degree can earn a master's degree and teaching certification through this degree program.
 It prepares students to teach economics, geography, history and political science in grades 6-12.

 A public university, Georgia State was founded in 1913 and has about 33,000 students in 2017.
 It has numerous degree options for those interested in becoming teachers, including those below.